CodeWarriorEduard/machine-learning-notes/docs/Neural Networks/Neural Networks.md

 ### Forward propagation

 Forward propagation is the process in a neural network where input data moves through the network's layers to produce an output.

+### Model Training Steps

+1) The first step is to specify how to compute output given input x and parameters w,b.
+2) Specify loss and cost function, the loss function measures the model performance.
+3) Minimize the cost function: Use an optimization algorithm like gradient descent.
+4)